Ola Solbakken

-Ola Selvaag Solbakken (born 7 September 1998) is a Norwegian professional footballer who plays as a winger for Serie A club Roma and the Norway national team.
+Ola Selvaag Solbakken (born 7 September 1998) is a Norwegian professional footballer who plays as a winger for Danish Superliga club Nordsjælland and the Norway national team.

 Club career

 Bodø/Glimt

+Solbakken was born in Oslo and raised in Melhus Municipality in Trøndelag, where the family moved when he was three years old.

 After starting his career at Ranheim, Solbakken signed a two-year contract with Bodø/Glimt on 18 December 2019, joining the club on 1 January 2020.

 Roma

 On 23 November 2022, Serie A club Roma announced to have signed Solbakken as a free agent, agreeing a contract until 30 June 2027.
 As being under contract with Bodø/Glimt until the end of the year, he joined Roma on 2 January 2023.

+Loan to Olympiacos

+On 2 September 2023, Greek Super League club Olympiacos announced to have signed Solbakken on a one year loan from Roma.
+The Greek club had the option to sign him permanently for €4.5 million.

+Loan to Urawa Red Diamonds

+In January 2024, Solbakken joined J1 League club Urawa Red Diamonds on loan until the end of the season.

+Loan to Empoli

+On 14 August 2024, Roma loaned Solbakken to fellow Serie A side Empoli ahead of the 2024–25 season.

+Nordsjælland

+On 4 August 2025, Danish Superliga club Nordsjælland announced to have signed Solbakken on a four-year contract.

 International career

 Solbakken made his debut for Norway national team on 13 November 2021 in a World Cup qualifier against Latvia.